About this event

 Chair: Ms Catherine Nestor

-Miss Jenni Johnson and Professor Stacey Missmer
+Miss Jenni Johnson, Professor Stacey Missmer and Dr Uma Mathi

 Session 2: Managing and treating endometriosis